psidnell/ofexport/documentation/examples.md

         ofexport -f=Worms -a flatten -a prune -o /tmp/ex5-work-this-week-flat.taskpaper

-This produces the report of what I have yet to do on this project
+This produces the report of what I have yet to do on this project:

         ofexport -o TODO.md -f='"ofexport"' -f flatten -a prune -E -t done=any

-This produces the report of all uncompleted tasks that are flagged or due soon
+This produces the report of all uncompleted tasks that are flagged or due soon:

         ofexport -E -a done=any -I -t "flagged or (due='to tomorrow')" -o /tmp/ex8-due-or-flagged.taskpaper

+This produces a calendar file containing any items with start/due dates:

+        ofexport -o /tmp/ex9.ics